 A Subsidiary CDE cannot submit an Allocation Application.

-If the Applicant has not been certified as a CDE by the CDFI Fund, it must submit its CDE Certification Application through the CDFI Fund’s Awards Management Information System (AMIS) on or before 5/24/2018 at 5:00pm Eastern Time.
+If the Applicant has not been certified as a CDE by the CDFI Fund, it must submit its CDE Certification Application through the CDFI Fund’s Awards Management Information System (AMIS) on or before the CDE Certification deadline specified in the NOAA.
 The CDE Certification Application is available on the CDFI Fund’s website at www.cdfifund.gov.
 Organizations whose CDE Certification Applications are not submitted in AMIS in a timely fashion will be considered ineligible for NMTC Allocations in this Round of the Program.